mariyam866/pipelex/README.md

 ## ⭐ Star Us!

 If you find Pipelex helpful, please consider giving us a star!
 It helps us reach more developers and continue improving the tool.

-## 👥 Contributors

-Contributions are welcome, check out our [Contributing to Pipelex](CONTRIBUTING.md) guide.

 ## 📝 License